 are admitted to the NICU.
 This is because they tend to be born earlier and smaller

 than single birth babies.
 Babies with health conditions such as breathing trouble,

 heart problems, infections, or birth defects are also cared for in the NICU.

 Below are some factors that can place a baby at high risk and increase the chances

 of being admitted to the NICU.
 But each baby must be assessed to see if they need

 Being younger than age 16 or older than age 40

 Premature rupture of membranes (also called the amniotic sac or bag of waters)

-Buttocks delivered first (breech delivery) or other abnormal presentation
+Buttocks delivered first (breech birth) or other abnormal position

 Umbilical cord wrapped around the baby's neck (nuchal cord)